 FFRPL Blog: Withdrawn, But Not Forgotten

 Tens of thousands of books find their way through The Library Store each year.
-This blog is dedicated to highlighting some of the hidden gems among them.
-All books reviewed here will be available for purchase in The Library Store – but don’t procrastinate – we usually only have one copy!
+This blog is dedicated to highlighting some of the hidden gems that have passed among them.

 Blog entries are submitted by FFRPL volunteers.
 They do not necessarily reflect the opinions of the Friends & Foundation of the Rochester Public Library, its trustees and employees, or the Central Library of Rochester & Monroe County and its trustees and employees.